Lessons Learned

 Shifting Our Schools: Season 3

-SOSTransition and change can be a large part of one’s life as an international educator.
-Taking the first step to leave one’s home country to live and teach in another country leads to many more steps of transition.
-International schools vary in how fast paced they are and how much change is going on at any one time.
-But change is often a common theme with new teachers and administrators coming and going bringing new ideas and energy to their schools.
+Transition and change can be a large part of one’s life as an international educator.
+Taking the first step to leave one’s home country to live and teach in another country leads to many more transition steps.
+International schools vary in how fast-paced they are and how much change is happening at any time.
+But change is often a common theme, with new teachers and administrators coming and going, bringing new ideas and energy to their schools.

-I bring up this topic of transition and change because my wife and I made the decision that after many years in Asia, we wanted to make our next move to a small school either in north Africa or Europe.
-Morocco had been on our radar so we made the leap to Casablanca American School this past August.
+I bring up this topic of transition and change because my wife and I decided that after many years in Asia, we wanted to move to a small school in North Africa or Europe.
+Morocco had been on our radar, so we left for Casablanca American School this past August.

-It has not been an easy transition to a developing nation especially balancing the needs of our two middle school sons with our new jobs, housing, transportation, etc. efforts.
-I am teaching IB history for the first time which offers a pretty steep learning curve especially coming from a very constructivist, technology integrated curriculum at my last school.
+It has been a challenging transition to a developing nation, especially balancing the needs of our two middle school sons with our new jobs, housing, transportation, etc. efforts.
+I am teaching IB history for the first time, which offers a steep learning curve, especially coming from a very constructivist, technology-integrated curriculum at my last school.

-I mention these topics because they are what Jeff and I will be talking about in the first three episodes of the Shifting Our Schools podcast as we kick off our third season.
+I mention these topics because they are what Jeff and I will discuss in the first three episodes of the Shifting Our Schools podcast as we kick off our third season.
 We will continue to have guests who bring their expertise to the essential questions that drive our discussions.
-We also hope to expand the conversation by having listeners call in.
+We also want to expand the conversation by having listeners call in.

 Episode 28: November 18